 Time for dinner.
 There is no bank ATM we can find, so we are blessed to have the money from the lady at the resort.
 We find a little Turkish Kitchen.
-We are surprised at the difference and price in food compared to Greece.
+We are surprised by the difference in the price of food, comparing it to Greece.
 Also that few speak English.

 We order and a salad is $8 for a variety, and it is really good.
 I drank Goats Yoghurt and it is really nice.
 Explorason enjoys some hot chips and local bread.

 Our room overlooks the ferry departure area and also the Gallipoli remembrance site.
 We pack the car and walk over to the area.
 It has a well laid out scale model map, so we can see all the places we want to visit.

 It will be 100 years next year since the World War 1 battle, and so they are gearing up for a mass influx of Australian and New Zealanders.

 There are bronzed soldiers in pits.
 I read a poem from a mother and already I start to cry.
 It is so real to be here.
 And I can’t stop crying.
 It is really strange how much I am overcome by the sadness of the loss of so many lives that fought in this place.

 We are here remembering Great Australians at Gallipoli who fought and many lost their lives.